Js109/Java_book_management/README.md

 # Book management system as command line application
 This is a small book management system as a Java application.
+In general, this project is intended to demonstrate extended Java programming concepts like Collections, Input/Output, Lambda Expressions, Stream API and Multithreading.

 ## Setup instructions
 As a prerequisite, Java version 21 and Apache Maven 3.8.5 must be installed.
 However, the build may also work with older Java versions.